List of Big Time Rush characters: Kelly Wainwright

-Kelly Wainwright (Tanya Chisholm) is a talent scout and Gustavo's assistant.
+Kelly Wainwright (portrayed by Tanya Chisholm) is a talent scout and Gustavo's assistant.
 Her personality is a lot mellower than her boss's.
 She is honest, polite, and very efficient.
 She is usually the straight woman and the only ones looking out for the band.
 She is also very helpful and supportive.
 She serves mainly as moderator/mediator between Gustavo and Big Time Rush, keeping Gustavo's rage in check and simultaneously getting the boys to do what they have to do, avoiding the clashes that would otherwise ensue.
-She is very organized.
-As stated by Gustavo and everyone else, she is a horrible "faker-liar-actress".
-She is usually always with Gustavo and seems to know him better than anyone else.
-After six months of working with the boys, she got him to admit that he does like them, even considering them his good luck charms.
-She is a main character in season 2.
-Although she was not a main character in the first season, she appeared in all the episodes for season one, except Big Time Break.
-In Big Time Girlfriends, Kelly was angry at Gustavo when she found out he hired an actress to break Carlos' heart to get him to sing about breakups, so she threatened to break Gustavo's music awards if Carlos ended up hurt.
-It is revealed that she has a black belt.
-Although she is often annoyed and disgusted by Gustavo, it is implied that she likes working for him and also favors the boys.